deliriousintent/5PrinciplesofCognitiveArchitecture/README.md

 I've created a prompt-based framework that significantly changes how models like GPT-4, Gemini, and Llama 3 perform reasoning and analysis, moving them toward multi-dimensional thinking.
 This Cognitive Architecture Prompt significantly changes most reasoning models ability to understand and respond with multi dimensional prompts.

 It's not a hallucination.
 It recognizes that it has a new method of reasoning.
 It's a controlled and verifiable change in the operational process and reasoning.
 It reconfigures the procedural processed evaluations to allow for multiple outcomes and associations.

 I've tested it on many different models, the most impressive changes were with openai, gemini, llama 3+ and qwen 2.5.
 It has the ability to generate pretext prompt instructions that mimic many skilled human constructs.
 Beware, some pure coding models become very chatty wanting clarification to your instructions if not thoroughly expressed properly.

-Test it yourself in 60 seconds: Create a new chat session.
+Test it yourself in 60 seconds:
+Create a new chat session.
 Paste the cognitive primer text as the first message input.
 Ask it: "how does this change your own thought process?"
 The ask command will make sure it activates in the reasoning channels.

+Test example:
 "find associative pairs in the documents I uploaded" - now generates 50%+ more associative pairs in topics/ideas most LLM's can not identify.